 Munich

 The capital of Bavaria and third largest city in Germany lies to the north of the Alps.
-The metropolis straddles the line between being a centre for strong electronic, high-tech and automotive industries, while at the same time being a symbol for Gemütlichkeit: summer beer gardens, surfers on the Eisbach wave in the English Garden, and tradition-steeped Oktoberfest.
+The metropolis straddles the line between being a strong centre for electronic, high-tech and automotive industries, while at the same time being a symbol for Gemütlichkeit: summer beer gardens, surfers on the Eisbach wave in the English Garden, and tradition-steeped Oktoberfest.

 Passau